L05/p5.multiplayer/README.md

 * [Support](#support)

 ![An example image of the base project in action.
 It shows a host window on the left side of a screen populated by two colored squares, each matching client controller windows on the right side of the screen.](data/example.png)

-If you'd like to see an example video of this template in action, [check this out](https://vimeo.com/274410221).

 ## Getting Started
 [[Back to top]](#p5multiplayer)